 - Reinvest Dividends – By default, we model dividends paid and reinvested in simulated ‘shares’ of the Dow Jones.
 We do not attempt to model taxes, fees and other costs faced by a typical investor.

 - Adjust for Inflation (CPI) – We use the CPI as our approximation for inflation.
-By default we turn inflation adjustment on, but if you would like to adjust returns using some other deflator just turn it off before exporting the data to another tool.
+You can turn off this adjustment.

 Outputs from the Dow Jones Industrial Average Historical Return Calculator

 - Using (CPI) Inflation Adjustment – Were these results inflation adjusted?

 - Calculating Dividend Reinvestment – Do the calculated results factor in dividend reinvestment?